Approximate k-NN Graph Construction: a Generic Online Approach: Experiments

-Since the search is conducted based on approximate \textit{k}-NN graph for NN-Descent, DPG, OLG and LGD$^+$, the \textit{recall@1} and \textit{recall@10} of corresponding \textit{k}-NN graph from NN-Descent and our approaches are shown in Fig.~\ref{fig:krecall}.
-Accordingly, their scanning rate \textit{c} on each dataset is reported in Tab.~\ref{tab:scall}.
-As shown in the table, the scanning rates of LGD$^+$ on five out-of eight datasets from real world are at least \textit{20\%} lower than that of NN-Descent and OLG.
-While as is shown in Fig.~\ref{fig:krecall}, the recall of approximate \textit{k}-NN graph from LGD$^+$ is the best on the majority of datasets.
-Moreover, \textit{recall@10} on all the real world datasets for LGD$^+$ is above \textit{0.85}, while the scanning rates are all below \textit{7\%}.
-Such performance is practically very attractive for the applications which need to build approximate \textit{k}-NN graph for an open set.

 The search performance on eight datasets is shown in Fig.~\ref{fig:sprecall}.
-In order to make the search results comparable to the results that are pulled out under different hardware setups, the performance is reported as the recall curve against the speed-up achieved over exhaustive search.
-The time costs of exhaustive search on each dataset are reported separately on Tab.~\ref{tab:srchtm}.
-It is therefore also convenient for the readers who want to estimate the efficiency that each approach achieves with current setup.

-As shown in the figure, the performance from NN-Descent and HNSW are unstable across different datasets.
-LGD$^+$ performs marginally better than OLG and DPG on most of the datasets.
-Particularly LGD$^+$ outperforms them on the five datasets, most of which are marked as ``most challenging'' in~\cite{dpg:wenli}.
-Compared to OLG and DPG, LGD$^+$ is supported by an approximate \textit{k}-NN graph of better quality.
-Among all graph-based approaches, the relative better performance is observed from DPG, HNSW, OLG and LGD$^+$ over NN-Descent.
-As DPG and NN-Descent share the same approximate \textit{k}-NN graph, it is clear to see the performance boost mainly owes to the use of reserve \textit{k}-NN list and the introduction of graph diversification.
-Overall the best performance is observed from LGD$^+$ in most of the cases.
-LGD$^+$ outperforms HNSW mainly because LGD$^+$ performs diversification on a high quality approximate \textit{k}-NN graph.
+Among all the graph-based approaches, the relative better performance is observed from HNSW, OLGraph and OLGraph$^+$ over NN-Descent.
+The performance boost mainly owes to the use of reserve \textit{k}-NN list and the introduction of graph diversification.
+The trend of OLGraph performance curve is similar as that of OLGraph$^+$, whereas OLGraph$^+$ outperforms OLGraph on most of the datasets.
+The performance superiority of OLGraph$^+$ largely owes to the LGD strategy.
+Compared to HNSW, OLGraph$^+$ shows increasingly better performance as the recall is set to high level.
+It is mainly because OLGraph$^+$ performs graph diversification on a high quality approximate \textit{k}-NN graph.
 In contrast, limited by the search framework, HNSW performs the diversification on a dynamically diversified graph.